Dental Grants in New Mexico

 Dental Services Covered:

-- Major services: crowns, root canals (with prior approval)
+- Major services: crowns, root canals (requires prior authorization).

 How to Apply:

-- In Person: Local Human Services Department office
+- In Person: Local Income Support Division (ISD) office

 PACE Program for Eligible Seniors